-Reaching out to The Newland Center has made Alberta realize that she too wants to reach out to others.
+Reaching out to The Learning Place has made Alberta realize that she too wants to reach out to others.
 Her goal is to one day be a counselor and to be able to provide young people with the help she did not receive early on.
-“I don’t want other people to be hurting on the inside, like I did.”
+“I don’t want other people to be hurting on the inside as I did.”

 Emmanuel came to The Learning Place from Ghana in 2015.
 He wanted to pass the High School Equivalency Test (TASC).
 He worked diligently to prepare for it and along the way learned how to make a snowman, which he had never done before!
 In June 2016 he passed his test and is now attending Onondaga Community College!

 Palm has been in the United States for two years.
 He is a wonderful artist.
 It will take him more time to pass his TASC test because of the language barrier.
 A grant from the Rotary Foundation in 2016 has given Palm an opportunity to take a course in ceramics at Onondaga Community College to encourage his artistic talent and give him college credit!

 Colleta wrote a story from her childhood in Kenya and through a grant she was able to have it printed in booklet form.
 She has been studying for her TASC Test and just has the math part left to pass.
 While she is waiting we felt she would enjoy an English class at Onondaga Community College so with another grant we were able to provide her with that opportunity!